Chocolate Banana Chia Seed Muffins are packed with Omega-3s and fiber in addition to being moist and chocolatey!

 - 1 cup dark chocolate chips

-Preheat oven to 350 degrees F. Spray your jumbo muffin tin with a non stick spray or line with jumbo liners.
-(Note: don’t use small cupcake liners in a jumbo muffin tin!)
+- Preheat oven to 350 degrees F. Spray your muffin tin with a non stick spray and set aside.

-Gently mix in the wet ingredients into the dry.
-Fold in 1/2 cup of the chocolate chips.
-Use a 1/3 cup measuring cup to measure in your banana bread batter into the prepared muffin cups.
-Sprinkle with more chocolate chips on top.
+- Whisk the cooled banana mixture into the egg/milk mixture.
+Then gently mix the wet ingredients into the dry.
+Fold in the chocolate chips.
+Use a ¼ cup measuring cup to measure in your banana bread batter into the prepared muffin cups.
+(Recipe will make 12-13 small muffins and 6-8 jumbo muffins) Sprinkle with more chocolate chips on top if desired.